-Your garage door torsion spring literally does all the heavy lifting when it comes to your garage door.
-Garage door springs breaking is a perplexing problem for many homeowners who do not know what exactly a torsion spring is, how to fix it, or what causes it – all of which is valuable knowledge to have before you end up late to work because you couldn’t get your car out of the garage.
+Your garage door springs pretty much do all of the hard work when it comes to your door opening and closing.
+Garage door springs breaking is a perplexing problem for many homeowners who do not know what exactly how garage door springs work, how to fix them, or what causes them to break – all of which is valuable knowledge to have before you end up late to work because you couldn’t get your car out of the garage.

 Wear and Tear

 If any rust develops on the spring for any reason, its lifespan will be dramatically shortened.
-Rust increases the friction on the coil while it moves on top of the corrosive factor of the rust itself weakening the coil.
-Spraying down the coil with WD-40 three or four times a year can serve to keep it well lubricated and prevent any rust buildup.
+Rust increases the amount of friction on the coils while it moves back and forth.
+Addition, the corrosion on the spring itself will weaken the coils and lead to failure more quickly.
+Spraying down the spring with a silicone-based lubricant three or four times a year can greatly assist in keeping it well lubricated and extend its life expectancy.

-All garage door springs will fail eventually just due to wear and tear, but proper maintenance can not only prolong the lifespan of the springs, but alert you when they are getting close to failure without dealing with the potentially destructive explosive breaking of the spring as well as the headache involved with fixing it as quickly as possible.
-Other than spraying it down with WD-40 a few times a year, check the garage door balance at least once a season, especially in the winter when most springs fail.
-To check balance, lift the door up halfway and let go of it.
-Springs in good working order should keep it completely still; if the door sags and falls a bit, the springs are starting to show signs of wear.
+All garage door springs will fail eventually, but proper maintenance can not only prolong the lifespan of the springs, but alert you when they are getting close to failure.
+The can help prevent potentially destructive explosive breaking of the spring as well as the headache involved with fixing it as quickly as possible.
+In addition to lubricating the spring with white lithium grease a few times a year, check the garage door balance at least once a season, especially in the winter when most springs fail.
+To check balance:

 - Pull the emergency release cord (it has a red handle) to place the door in manual mode.